 Educating yourself on common scams is important, the link below provides great information on different types of scams, these include online shopping scams, dating & romance scams, malware & ransomware scams, and investment scams.

-Examples of Common Facebook Scams
+Common Facebook Scams

 Things to look out for: